top of page

 1.3 Setting Clear Goals

 Having clearly defined financial goals is essential for a successful budget.
-These goals should align with your family's priorities, whether it's saving for a vacation, investing in education, or planning for retirement.
+These goals should align with your family's priorities, whether it's saving for a vacation, investing in education, or Retirement Planning.

 1.4 Tracking Income and Expenses